May 1, 2026, General news

 $0 thermostat offer sees strong interest

 Since April 2025, Hydro-Québec has expanded its smart device offering by making $0 thermostats available to residential customers to help them optimize their electricity use during peak periods.
 Smart water heater controllers are also offered at $0.
-The strong interest in the program resulted in a shift of 306 MW in demand (104% above forecast).
+The smart device offering enabled a shift of 306 MW in demand in 2025, when considering all participating customers.

 Electricity service quality is improving